 On Thursday morning I perform the Buddhist prayer chant, get a call from the Landlord about the rent, go to the bank and post office to pay rent.
 (For a while I erroneously thought Ram died from the Virus, returned to India, took all his cash and vanished on some small tropical island, and I no longer had to worry about rent, but like so many other things in Life this turned out to be Fantasy and Wishful Thinking.)
 The Black Cat and the Prophet fill me with Peace and Wisdom through the Remains of the Day as I read, write, and watch TV, pleasantly oblivious this latter pleasure will soon be Gone with the Wind.

 On Friday rain is forecast for later in the day so I set forth in the morning to buy cheese at Don Quijote and drink a dry rame Chu-Hi at the Black Cat Bench.
 Though invisible I sense the Spiritual Presence of the Prophet and the Black Cat and feel a spiritual empathy with the young hosts and hostesses shuffling home weary and wasted after working all night in the clubs.
-Then I walk through the underpass below the Odakyu Line and along another street to buy a pack of cigarettes and 2 packs of rice crackers at the 100-yen store and drink 2 cans of Chu-Hi- 1 lemon and 1 grapefruit- at the Red Bench, which is outside the supermarket across the street, feeling the Prophet and the Black Cat alive in my Soul.
+Then I walk through the underpass below the Odakyu Line and along another street to buy a pack of cigarettes and two packs of rice crackers at the 100-yen store and drink two cans of Chu-Hi- one lemon and one grapefruit- at the Red Bench, which is outside the supermarket across the street, feeling the Prophet and the Black Cat alive in my Soul.

-Back home I discover Ram instructing an old Japanese man about work on the long- abandoned smaller of the 2 street-level apartments.
+Back home I discover Ram instructing an old Japanese man about work on the long- abandoned smaller of the two street-level apartments.
 They stand outside the open door.
 I look inside and see tape and welding tools on the bare wood floor and feel the Ghosts of Old Carlos, the fraudulent Buddhist monk who spent all day every day standing outside the main entrance of the Odakyu Line in crimson robe holding a beggar’s basket and occupied the small room from 2008 until 2010, and the young African refugee who lived there for a short time in 2020.
 The Old Japanese Man is short, lithe, wiry, wears a white cotton jacket and jeans, and has short white hair.
 Ram is short, stout, fat, dark, has long waves of greasy gray-black hair, and resembles Hindu Priest with his long red silk shirt.

 I wave and greet them.